exasol/python-exasol/README.md

 ### Write data to database

-With the function ``C.writeData'' python data can be transferred to EXASolution database:
+With the function "C.writeData" python data can be transferred to EXASolution database.
+R stores the content of MYTABLE and is then transferred to a pandas dataframe.
+By calling the function "C.writeData" the content of MYTABLE will saved in R in form of pandas dataframe.
 ```
 import pandas as pd